-Our loan portfolio consists primarily of one-to four-family residential mortgage loans and one-to four-family commercial real estate investor loans.
-Our loan portfolio also consists of non-residential and multi-family residential real estate, commercial, construction and consumer loans.
-Gross loans decreased \$47.3 million, or 9.2%, to \$464.8 million at June 30, 2021, from \$512.1 million at June 30, 2020.
-The COVID-19 pandemic and low interest rate environment have intensified an already highly competitive market for lending and we have experienced increased levels of one-to four-family residential mortgage loan prepayments.
+Our loan portfolio consists primarily of one-to four-family residential mortgage loans, one-to four-family commercial real estate investor loans and non-residential commercial real estate loans.
+Our loan portfolio also consists of multi-family residential real estate, commercial, construction and consumer loans.
+Net loans increased \$14.3 million, or 3.1%, to \$475.5 million at June 30, 2022, from \$461.2 million at June 30, 2021.
+During the year ended June 30, 2022, the Company originated \$113.3 million of new loans, including \$95.7 million of commercial loans, that were partially offset by \$99.0 million of loan paydowns and payoffs.
+During the fiscal year ended June 30, 2022, the COVID-19 pandemic and low interest rate environment have intensified an already highly competitive market for lending and we have experienced increased levels of one-to four-family residential mortgage loan prepayments.
 We maintain conservative lending practices and are focused on lending to borrowers with high credit quality located within our market footprint.
+The following table shows the loan portfolio at the dates indicated: